7 Rules for Saving Your MarriageBy Dr.Margaret Paul

-If your marriage is in trouble, the chances are that you and your partner are stuck in trying to control rather than learn.
+If your marriage is in trouble, it's likely that you and your partner are trying to control rather than learn.
 Changing your intent can heal your marriage.

 The first question you need to ask yourself is: "Do I want to save this marriage or do I want to leave it?"
-If the answer is that you want to save it, then this article is for you.
+If the answer is that you want to save it, then read on.

-Following are 7 rules or choices that you can make to completely change the course of your marriage.
+Following are 7 choices you can make to completely change the course of your marriage.

 a.
-Is your primary intention to protect yourself from your fears with some form of controlling behavior - such as anger, blame, criticism, withdrawal of love, threats, compliance, or resistance?
-Is having power over your partner and winning more important to you than being loving to yourself and your partner?
+Is your primary intention to protect yourself from your fears with various forms of controlling behavior - such as anger, blame, criticism, withdrawal of love, threats, compliance, or resistance?
+Is having power over your partner and winning more important to you than being loving to yourself and to your partner?
 Do you make your partner responsible for your feelings?
-Are you more devoted to getting love and avoiding rejection rather than to mutuality, caring, and sharing love?
+Are you more devoted to getting love and avoiding rejection, rather than to mutuality, caring, and sharing love?

 b.
 Is your primary intention to learn about loving yourself and your partner?
 Are you more devoted to mutuality, caring and sharing love than to being right, winning, having your way, or making your partner responsible for your feelings?
 Is learning more important to you than whether or not you receive approval?

-Basic to all the other rules is being in the intent to learn about loving yourself and others.
+Basic to all the other choices regarding creating a loving relationship is being in the intent to learn about loving yourself and others.
 If your primary intent is to protect yourself from pain and rejection with controlling behavior, you will have no chance of improving your relationship.
 You will continue to create the very problems you are attempting to avoid with your controlling behavior.

-5. Do your own Inner Bonding work to deal with your issues of abandonment and engulfment, and to define your own worth and lovability.
+Do your own inner work to deal with your issues of abandonment and engulfment, and to define your own worth and lovability.
 Rather than making your partner responsible for your fears of abandonment or your fears of losing yourself, do your inner healing work to move beyond these fears.
-Take full 100% responsibility for these fears rather than making your partner responsible for causing them.
+Take full responsibility for these fears rather than making your partner responsible for causing them.

 7. Make kindness to your self and others your guiding light, even when your fears are triggered.